raganwald/presentations/optimism.md

 ^ There's a difference between criticizing words or code and criticizing people.

-^ If we want people to be able to change, he have to be specific in our criticism.
+^ If we want people to be able to change, we have to be specific in our criticism.

 ^ If we want performance to improve, if we want people to grow, our criticism by definition has to be temporary.